Evaluating the Reversal Curse in Model Editing: Preliminary

 The goal of model editing is to insert new facts into model parameters without retraining.
-In this paper, we study facts of the form (\(s, r, o)\), consisting of a subject $s$, a relation $r$, and an object $o$ (e.g., $s$ = Eiffel Tower, $r$ = locate in, $o$ = Paris).
-Besides, we follow previous works~\cite{DBLP:conf/emnlp/ZhongWMPC23,DBLP:conf/emnlp/YaoWT0LDC023} to employ discrete prompts (question or cloze-style statement) to test whether a fact is in a language model.
+In this paper, we study facts of the form (\(s, r, o)\), consisting of a subject $s$, a relation $r$, and an object $o$ (e.g., $s$ = Eiffel Tower, $r$ = located in, $o$ = Paris).
+Following previous works~\citep{DBLP:conf/emnlp/ZhongWMPC23,DBLP:conf/emnlp/YaoWT0LDC023} to employ discrete prompts (question or cloze-style statement) to test whether a fact is stored in a model.
 Editing a fact is to insert a new triple $(s, r, o^{*})$ in place of the current triple $(s, r, o)$, where these two triples share the same subject and relation.
 An editing operation is represented as $e = (s ,r, o, o^{*})$ for brevity.

-Given an edit $e$ and a model $f$ , model editing involves learning a function $K$ that yields an edited language model $f^{*}: K(f, e)=f^{*} $.
-To evaluate the effectiveness of various model editing methods, previous works focus on evaluation along three dimensions: efficacy, generalization and locality~\cite{DBLP:conf/iclr/MitchellLBFM22,DBLP:conf/nips/MengBAB22}.
+Given an edit $e$ and a model $f$, model editing involves learning a function $K$ that yields an edited language model $f^{*}: K(f, e)=f^{*} $.
+To evaluate the effectiveness of editing methods, previous works focus on evaluating along three dimensions: efficacy, generalization and locality~\citep{DBLP:conf/iclr/MitchellLBFM22,DBLP:conf/nips/MengBAB22}.